alfahami/acemanager-cli/docs/README.md

 - *PIN* **MUST** have **4** digits, this is delivered along with the card and is part of Morocco's numerical identity [lear more here.](https://www.identitenumerique.ma/about.html)

 #### City.java
-City Card class based on City table in the DB.
+City class based on City table in the DB.

 ##### Rules:
 - *Name*, name of the city: **MUST NOT** be null or blank.